Choline oxidase

-Thus, the two substrates of this enzyme are choline and O_{2}, whereas its two products are betaine aldehyde and H_{2}O_{2}.
+The two substrates of this enzyme are choline and oxygen.
+The first reaction gives betaine aldehyde and hydrogen peroxide.
+The aldehyde intermediate is then further oxidised to trimethylglycine.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is choline:oxygen 1-oxidoreductase.
 This enzyme participates in glycine, serine, and threonine metabolism.
 It employs one cofactor, FAD.